Liane de Pougy

-Liane de Pougy, OP (born Anne-Marie Chassaigne, 2 July 1869 – 26 December 1950), was a Folies Bergère vedette and dancer renowned as one of Paris's most beautiful and notorious courtesans.
-Later in life she also became a Dominican tertiary.
+Liane de Pougy (born Anne-Marie Chassaigne, 2 July 1869 – 26 December 1950) was a French dancer, courtesan and novelist.
+She was a Folies Bergère vedette, and was known as one of the most beautiful and notorious courtesans in Paris.
+Later in life, she became a Dominican tertiary.

 Early life and marriage

-Anne-Marie Chassaigne was born in La Flèche, Sarthe, France, the daughter of Pierre Blaise Eugène Chassaigne and his Spanish-French wife Aimée Lopez.
+Anne-Marie Chassaigne was born on 2 July 1869 in La Flèche, Sarthe, France, the daughter of Pierre Blaise Eugène Chassaigne and his Spanish-French wife Aimée Lopez.
 She had an older brother, Pierre (1862–1921).
 She was raised in a nunnery.
 At the age of 16, she ran off with Joseph Armand Henri Pourpe, a naval officer, whom she married after getting pregnant.
 The baby was named Marc Pourpe.
 De Pougy described herself as a terrible mother, saying, "My son was like a living doll given to a little girl."
 She also admitted she would have preferred the baby to be a girl ‘because of the dresses and the curly hair’.
 Marc grew up to volunteer as an airman in World War I and was killed on 2 December 1914 near Villers-Brettoneux.

 The marriage was not a happy one.
 Anne-Marie later wrote in her memoirs that her new husband took her violently on their wedding night, an event which left her emotionally scarred.
 It is said that the groom was a brute and abused her – she wore the scar of his beatings on her breast for the rest of her life.
 When Armand Pourpe's naval career led him to a billet in Marseille, Anne-Marie took a lover, Charles-Marie de Mac-Mahon, 5th marquis of Éguilly.
 When her husband found them in bed together he shot her with a revolver, wounding her on the wrist.

 Deciding to leave her husband, Anne-Marie sold her rosewood piano to a young man who paid 400 francs cash for the instrument.
 Within an hour, she was on her way to Paris, leaving her infant son with his father, who in turn sent his son to live with the boy's grandparents in Suez.
 With the failure of her marriage, Anne-Marie began dabbling in acting and prostitution and she became a heavy user of both cocaine and opium.

-She began her career as a courtesan with the Countess Valtesse de la Bigne, who taught Anne-Marie the profession.
+She began her career as a courtesan with Valtesse de la Bigne, who taught Anne-Marie the profession.
 De Pougy felt she was capable but not overly cerebral, and described herself as "vain but not a fool".
 Anne-Marie cultivated an interest in paintings, books and poetry, but avoided intellectual depth, which she considered dull.
 She preferred café-concerts and popular songs to William Shakespeare or Richard Wagner, and made minor appearances in the chorus of Folies Bergère in Paris in St. Petersburg and cabaret clubs in Rome and the French Riviera.
 She was a conscientious bookkeeper.